-2.7.1 The DSL will also work with the school's ICT manager to support the online safety of students.
+2.7.1 The DSL will also work with the school's ICT manager to support the online safety of students and to ensure that appropriate filtering and monitoring systems are in place.

 Appendix 5

 Guideline and Procedures - Use of Mobile Phones, Cameras and Tablets EYFS.